Edric-Matwiejew/Cython/Assignment_8_Part_1.md

 At each step the spinor:

-1. Is put into an equal superposition at each of the line nodes (where it has probability density).
-2. Moves from that node following rules (a) to (c).
+i.
+Is put into an equal superposition at each of the line nodes (where it has probability density). ii.
+Moves from that node following rules (a) to (c).

 Changes to the code using Cython should not interefere with the algorithm's logic, the output should remain the same.